donghuazhang98/artfetch/README.md

 # artfetch

 Overview:
-- An art website demo that exhibits the CG gallery
+- An gallery website that exhibits the CG art work
-- Users can post their art work on their profile pages and view other artists' exhibitions
+- Users can post their art works on their profile pages and view other artists' exhibitions

 # run
 First go in the server directory, run: